aptos-labs/aptos-core/developer-docs-site/docs/guides/aptos-name-service-connector.md

 ---
-title: "Aptos NameService UI Package"
+title: "Aptos Names Service UI Package"
-id: "aptos-nameservice-ui-package"
+id: "aptos-names-service-package"
 ---
-# Integrate with Aptos Name Service UI Package
+# Integrate with Aptos Names Service UI Package
-The Aptos Name Service provides a React UI package that provides developers with a customizable button and modal to enable users to search for and mint Aptos names directly from their website.
+The Aptos Name Service provides a React UI package that offers developers a customizable button and modal to enable users to search for and mint Aptos names directly from their website.

 ## Prerequisites
 - [React project](https://create-react-app.dev/docs/getting-started/)